Campus Space Management

 Before designing your warehouse floor plan, we suggest taking photos of your pallet racking and other storage systems over the course of at least 12 months to get an idea of how the mix changes throughout the year.
 Then you can plan to purchase extra beams and position them closer together, for example, to gain pallet positions for smaller items and avoid empty space within the racking.

-campus pallet heavy duty warehouse storage
+campus pallet heavy-duty warehouse storage

 Looking for more information on campus warehouse organization and storage solutions?

-warehouse university storage system
+warehouse university storage systems

-campus warehouse small parts storage
+campuse warhouse small parts storage

 A repair area features a workbench with steel pegboard and shelving for tools.